nsidc/earthaccess/docs/contributing/development.md

     ```
     `nox` handles everything for you, including setting up a temporary virtual environment for each test session.

-Now that you're development environment is set up, you can run the tests.
+Now that your development environment is set up, you can run the tests.

 ## Running tests